-The RPPA Core provides investigators with a powerful, high‐throughput, quantitative, cost-effective technology for functional proteomics studies.
-Furthermore, we provide centralized, standardized and quality-controlled services to investigators not only throughout MD Anderson, but around the world, as well as to several national consortia, including TCGA, CCLE and ICBP.
+The Functional Proteomics Reverse Phase Protein Array (RPPA) Core provides investigators with a powerful, high throughput, quantitative, cost-effective technology for functional proteomics studies.
+We provide centralized, standardized and quality-controlled service to investigators throughout MD Anderson and around the world.
+The RPPA Core has served several national consortia including TCGA, CCLE and ICBP.
+Learn more.

-RPPA represents an antibody‐based functional proteomic analysis for both tumor tissue and cultured cells.
-RPPA characterizes the basal protein expression and modification levels, growth factor‐ or ligand‐induced effects, and time‐resolved responses appropriate for systems biology analysis.
-It provides information to integrate the consequence of genetic aberrations in cancer, to validate therapeutic targets, to demonstrate on‐ and off‐target activity of drugs, and to evaluate drug pharmacodynamics.
+The Functional Proteomics Reverse Phase Protein Array (RPPA) Core provides high quality, data rich results for both tumor tissue and cultured cells.
+RPPA characterizes expression levels of basal and modified proteins as well as growth factor‐ or ligand‐induced effects and time‐resolved responses appropriate for systems biology analyses.
+RPPA provides information to integrate the consequence of genetic aberrations in cancer, validate therapeutic targets, demonstrate on‐ and off‐target activity of drugs, and evaluate drug pharmacodynamics.

 The RPPA Core is supported by NCI Grant # CA016672 and Dr. Yiling Lu’s NIH R50 Grant # R50CA221675: Functional Proteomics by Reverse Phase Protein Array in Cancer.
 If your publication uses data generated by the RPPA Core, please cite these grants in the acknowledgement section.
 Thank you!

 Please use the following text in publications: "The Functional Proteomics Reverse Phase Protein Array Core was supported in part by The University of Texas MD Anderson Cancer Center, P30CA016672, and R50CA221675."